Articdive/Konfig/.github/README.md

 ### Config Types

-The library currently only supports Hocon as the configuration types, the artifactID is:
+The library currently only supports Hocon as the configuration types, the artifact IDs are:

 ```
 konfig-hocon